Daggubati9/Kubernetes/Day 1_Docker, Container & VM's.md

 ## 🧠 Definition:

-A virtual machine is a software emulation of a physical computer.
-It runs an operating system and applications just like a physical machine.
+            A Virtual Machine is like a computer inside another computer.

+            It has its own operating system, memory, and resources, but it's actually running on top of a physical machine using software called a hypervisor.

 ## 🧱 VM Structure: